harfangk/harfangk.github.io/_drafts/2018-12-19-elm-managing-ports.md

             ConnectedToServer
 ```

-In this implementation the `Main` module knows about specific constructors of its submodules' `Msg` types, undermining modularization.
+In this implementation the `Main` module has to know about specific constructors of its submodules' `Msg` types to correctly handle port subscriptions, undermining modularization.

 Moreover, the two port functions have the most generic type signatures, `Json.Encode.Value`, in order to be so flexible.
 This cripples compile time type safety for them.
 There will still be no runtime crash thanks to how JSON decoding works in Elm, but this does increase the chance of logic bugs at runtime.
 And it also means that you'll have to write and maintain that decoder, which is one of the less pleasant aspects of Elm.

-## Thoughts

-I think a key question to ask is: between modularization within Elm or separation of Elm and Elm-JavaScript interoperation, across which dimension would you like to maintain your separation of concerns?
-Both are important, so it's a hard decision.

-Then this question might help: do Elm-JavaScript interoperation codes in your application change more quickly than the structure and composition of your Elm modules?
+# So When to Use Which?

+The first question to ask is how large your Elm-JavaScript interoperation would be.
+If it's not going to be much, individual ports approach is simpler and more intuitive to implement.

+But if your application is going to have nontrivial amount of interoperation, then this question helps: between the structure of your Elm modules and Elm-JavaScript interoperation codes, which changes more quickly in your application?

+If your Elm code changes more quickly, then individual ports approach might be better because of clean boundary among Elm modules.
+Otherwise, centralized ports approach might be better because of clean boundary between domains.
 It always makes sense to have quickly changing parts easier to modify, because that's where you'll be spending most of your time.

-If have a lot of Elm-JavaScript interoperation, then it'd be better to use centralized ports approach to handle all your interoperation codes in just two modules - `Main` and `Port` modules.
-On the other hand, if most business logics are handled within Elm, then individual ports approach might be the one for you.

 My experience is that once written, Elm codes are extremely sturdy and require little change.
-It's usually the JavaScript codes that are flaky because of the language and ecosystem characteristics.
-So if you aren't sure, I think centralized ports approach is a safe bet because it's better at controlling the border with unsafe JavaScript land.
+On the other hand, JavaScript codes tend to change often because of the inherent language and ecosystem characteristics.
+So if you aren't sure, centralized ports approach would be a safer bet in the long run.

+I wish there was another way that had only the benefits of both approaches, but couldn't come up with it.
+If you know a better approach, please tell me about it!